 “Who was the first girl chemist?”
-When a then 7-year-old Georgia asked this question in 2017, her mother, Shauna, a photographer and homeschooler, seized the opportunity to dive into a research project that led them to learn about Dr. Marie Maynard Daly, the first African-American woman to receive a Chemistry PhD in the United States.
+When a then 7-year-old Georgia Ross asked this question in 2017, her mother, Shauna Upp, a photographer and homeschooler, seized the opportunity to dive into a research project that led them to learn about Dr. Marie Maynard Daly, the first African-American woman to receive a Chemistry PhD in the United States.
 Daly’s story inspired Georgia to pretend to be the history-maker, “playing” chemistry all day.
-It was an empowering moment that evolved into a powerful mother-daughter photography project called She Made History, which features Georgia as different black women she learns about, accompanied by each of their inspiring stories.
+It was an empowering moment that evolved into a dynamic mother-daughter photo-biography project called She Made History, which, as of today, has featured Georgia as 100 different black women she’s learned about, accompanied by each of their inspiring stories.

 In an email interview, Shauna told WYSK, “It was clear that Georgia had made a personal connection with Dr. Daly’s accomplishments and life story.
 It was such a great opportunity to bring history to life and empower her as a young black girl.
 I took a few pictures, printed them with a little summary for her to keep.
 And just like that, we had the beginning of a personal homeschool curriculum for our daughter.
 Focusing on black women who have made history gave us an exciting direction.”

-Shauna and Georgia, now 9, have been on their journey of discovery through black women’s history since March 2017.
-The very first photo Shauna posted to their She Made History blog was a shot she took of Georgia as Dr. Alfreda Johnson Webb, the first African-American woman to graduate from veterinary school (1949) in the United States.
-Georgia has since transformed into over 40 past and present barrier-breakers and trailblazers, including Mae Jemison, Molly Wiliams, Jane Matilda Bolin, Jeanne Moutoussamy-Ashe, Mildred Blount, Vernice Armour, Brehanna Daniels, and Toni Morrison.
+Shauna and Georgia, now 10, have been on their journey of discovery through black women’s history since March 2017.
+The very first photo Shauna posted to their She Made History site was a shot she took of Georgia as Dr. Alfreda Johnson Webb, the first African-American woman to graduate from veterinary school (1949) in the United States.
+To date, Georgia has transformed into 100 past and present barrier-breakers and trailblazers, including Mae Jemison, Molly Wiliams, Jane Matilda Bolin, Mildred Blount, Vernice Armour, Brehanna Daniels, Phillis Wheatley, Nina Simone, and Ella Baker (photo-bio 100, just released today).

 Ultimately, the subject is Georgia’s choice, and she usually picks the women she portrays “based on something in her world that triggers an interest.”
 When it comes to costuming their photo shoots, Shauna quipped that she and Georgia, “generally raid everyone’s closets, or we knock on neighbors doors, or we send frantic texts to friends asking for help.”
 As for props, they’re made “by printing paper microphones, earrings, Oscar Awards, etc. and pretending they are real.”